Back to the full dot-point answer

 What is arguability?Show answer

-Could a reasonable reader disagree?
+Could a reasonable listener disagree?
 If everyone in your intended audience already agrees, the thesis is not arguable and the piece becomes ceremony rather than persuasion.
 If no reasonable person could agree, the thesis is unarguable and the piece becomes provocation rather than persuasion.

 What is evidentiability?Show answer